vuejs/pinia/README.md

 You can `useOtherStore()` inside a store `actions` and `getters`:

-Actions are simply function that contain business logic.
-As with components, they **must call `useStore`** to retrieve the store:
+Since actions are functions that contain business logic, as in components, they **must call `useStore`** to retrieve the store:

 ```ts
 defineStore({